core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the resource type of the target is "temperature", and its content type is text/plain (ct=0).

-A relation in a web link is a three-part statement that the Base resource has a named relation to the target resource, like "*This page* has *its table of contents* at */toc.html*".
+A relation in a web link is a three-part statement that the context resource has a named relation to the target resource, like "*This page* has *its table of contents* at */toc.html*".
 In {{RFC6690}} link-format documents, there is an implicit "host relation" specified with default parameter: rel="hosts".

-In our example, the  Base URI of the link is the URI of the requested document itself.
+In our example, the context of the link is the URI of the requested document itself.
 A full English expression of the "host relation" is:

 '<coap://[2001:db8:f0::1]/.well-known/core> is hosting the resource